stevegrossi/stevegrossi.github.io/_posts/2014-02-09-this-week-i-learned-5.markdown

 ---
 title: 'This Week I Learned #5'
 date: 2014-02-09 00:00 EST
-tags: errors, postgresql, rails, security
+tags:
+  - errors
+  - postgresql
+  - rails
+  - security
 ---

 Regular expressions in PostgreSQL, a terser `where()` syntax for ActiveRecord associations, signed cookies in Rails, and some tips for writing great error messages.